 The WRU and 4 regions – Cardiff Blues, Newport Gwent Dragons, Ospreys and Scarlets – sealed a six-year agreement in Aug after roughly dual years of disagreements over funding.

 The understanding also allows regions to have adult to 8 abroad players though dual contingency be “time-serving” for general duty.

-The Ospreys’ newest signing, South African close De Kock Steenkamp, has already pronounced
+The Ospreys’ newest signing, South African close De Kock Steenkamp, has already said

-Former Wales captain Michael Owen is one of those who has criticised this residency rule, observant
+Former Wales captain Michael Owen is one of those who has criticised this residency rule, saying